codetricity/virtual-controller/README.md

 ---

-### Mouse point is below and to the left of the controller center
+## Mouse point is below and to the left of the controller center (Quadrant 3)

 If the mouse pointer is not in quadrant 1, add the appropriate radian value.
 For example, if the mouse pointer is in quadrant 3, then add pi (3.14) to the radian value.